Looking For A Declaration Of Compliance?

 Share this page

-Having achieved initial clarity, this however, may not last.
+This initial clarity, however, may not last.
 Clarified beers must display stability with respect to haze, meaning that the beer must stay bright during the period from dispatch from the brewery to consumption.

 Beer haze and its chemistry is a complicated matter.
 A wide range of substances can cause non-biological haze formation (colloidal haze).
 The most important type of non-biological haze is caused by reaction of proteins and polyphenols which are brought into the brewing process by the raw materials, including hops.
-In more detail, we are looking at low molecular weight polyphenols cross-linking with proteins by weak molecular interactions, such as hydrogen bonds.

 The Biggest Threat to Persistent Clarity – Beer Haze